Rabies vaccine: Types

-Dogs

-Aside from vaccinating humans, another approach was also developed by vaccinating dogs to prevent the spread of the virus.
+In this kind of vaccine, a suitably weak non-rabies virus is genetically modified to produce the antigenic "shell" of the rabies virus such as the rabies glycoprotein.
+As a result, the virions it makes after entering a cell would also have the shell of the rabies virus, allowing the immune system to learn about the antigen.
+It does not cause rabies because it does not have any other gene from rabies, but it may still be transmissible among animals depending on the design (replication-competence).

+Only the first two types are approved for pets and are eligible for a vaccination certificate.
+The last is generally only available to government agencies for use on wildlife.

+Pets

 In 1979, the Van Houweling Research Laboratory of the Silliman University Medical Center in Dumaguete in the Philippines developed and produced a dog vaccine that gave a three-year immunity from rabies.
 The development of the vaccine resulted in the elimination of rabies in many parts of the Visayas and Mindanao Islands.
 The successful program in the Philippines was later used as a model by other countries, such as Ecuador and the Mexican state of Yucatán, in their fight against rabies conducted in collaboration with the World Health Organization.

-In Tunisia, a rabies control program was initiated to give dog owners free vaccination to promote mass vaccination which was sponsored by their government.
+In Tunisia, a rabies control program was initiated to give dog owners free of charge vaccination to promote mass vaccination which was sponsored by their government.
 The vaccine is known as Rabisin (Mérial), which is a cell based rabies vaccine only used countrywide.
 Vaccinations are often administered when owners take in their dogs for check-ups and visits at the vet.

 Oral rabies vaccines (see below for details) have been trialled on feral/stray dogs in some areas with high rabies incidence, as it could potentially be more efficient than catching and injecting them.
 However these have not been deployed for dogs at large scale yet.